 Air jacks are lightweight devices which use relatively low pressures to lift very heavy objects.
 They are generally used to lift overturned freight trucks and to lift a car off its axle in order to change a tire.
-For the lift event, the Bushranger Air jack will be placed in between two plates on the top of the robot.
+For the lift event, air jack will be placed on the top of the robot.
 This particular air jack is used to lift a car in order to change a tire by inflating it through the car's exhaust pipe.

-It lifts 75 cm, hard to puncture, and is designed to lift 1.5 tons.
+It lifts 75 cm, is hard to puncture, and is designed to lift 1.5 tons.
 This will be particularly useful during the competition because it will allow the team to lift a weight a relatively high distance in comparison to the weight's heaviness.
-Since the Bushranger is a tough material and designed for rough terrain, it is quite durable and will survive much wear and tear during testing and the competition.